 Her research is deeply interdisciplinary, and brings together wildlife veterinarians, geneticists, biochemists, mechanical engineers, evolutionary morphologists and many others to truly address these issues from a synthetic perspective.

 Professor Sauther’s students focus on understanding the effects of natural and human-induced change on primate biology and behavior.
-Their research includes testing the energy hypothesis for female dominance in wild ring-tailed lemurs, using spatial analysis and habitat modeling at multiple spatial scales to identify landscape and habitat characteristics that affect lemur community structure and viability, characterizing the development of tooth wear and dental senescence among ring-tailed lemurs to examine how behavior, health and ecology are related to patterns of dental wear, sifaka conservation biology and ethnoprimatology, the interplay of anthropogenic habitat disturbance and primate behavioral ecology, sifaka and ring-tailed lemur parasite ecology and socioecology, and mouse lemur and bat community ecology.
+Their research includes characterizing the development of tooth wear and dental senescence among ring-tailed lemurs to examine how behavior, health and ecology are related to patterns of dental wear; lemur skeletal biology; ring-tailed lemur conservation biology and ring-tailed lemur behavioral ecology.

-Professor Sauther is not accepting graduate students for the Fall 2017 semester.
+Professor Sauther is accepting graduate students for Fall of 2018.

-The Lemur Biology Project is at the center of Professor Sauther’s research and focuses on how geographic and anthropogenic factors affect the behavior, demography, health, and genetics of endangered lemurs at the Beza Mahafaly Special Reserve in Madagascar (BMSR) and other places in Madagascar.
+Professor Sauther’s research concentrates on how natural and anthropogenic factors affect the behavior, demography, health, and genetics of wild primates at two sites.
+The first focuses on the endangered ring-tailed lemurs at the Beza Mahafaly Special Reserve in Madagascar (BMSR) and other places in Madagascar.
+The second research site is the Lajuma Research Centre in South Africa where her team is studying the ecology, biology, thermoregulation, population demography and health of two sympatric galago species.
+This project centers on understanding how primates living outside of tropical climates adjust to challenging environmental constraints.
 Sauther is, in essence, trying to understand the biology of change.